Concepts

 Ensure/prefill restoration (requires tmux)

-When you run lattices (no arguments) and a session already exists:
+When you run lattices start and a session already exists:

 1. lattices checks the ensure / prefill flag in .lattices.json